vegardit/docker-gitea-act-runner/CONTRIBUTING.md

-# Contributing
+# Contributing to the Project

-Thanks for your interest in contributing to this project!

-We want to make contributing as easy and transparent as possible.
+Thank you for your interest in contributing to this project!
+We strive to make the contribution process clear and welcoming.

+Please take a moment to review the guidelines below.

 ## Code of Conduct

-Our code of conduct is described in [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+Please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.
+This helps us maintain a positive and respectful environment for everyone involved.

+## How to Contribute

+### Contributor Responsibilities

+By submitting your contributions, you agree to the following:
+- You are the sole author of the content you contribute, or you have the appropriate rights and permissions to contribute it.
+- If employed, you have obtained any necessary permissions from your employer to contribute to this project.
+- All contributions will be made available under the project’s license.

-## Issues
+### Issues

-We use GitHub issues to track bugs and feature requests.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.
+We use GitHub Issues to track bugs and feature requests.
+When submitting an issue, please ensure:
+- The description is clear and concise.
+- You provide enough details and steps to reproduce the issue, if applicable.

-## Pull Requests
+### Pull Requests

-Before you make a substantial pull request, please file an issue and make sure someone from the team agrees that there is a problem or room for improvement.
+Before making substantial contributions:
+1. **Discuss Changes**: Please file an issue first to discuss your proposed changes with the team.
+This helps ensure your contribution aligns with the project’s goals.
+2. **Follow Best Practices**: Adhere to the guidelines and ensure your code meets the project’s standards (see [Code Guidelines](#code-guidelines)).

+When submitting a pull request:
+- Ensure your changes are well-documented.
+- Include tests for any new features or significant changes.
+- Reference the relevant issue(s) in your pull request description.

-## License
+## Licensing

-By contributing your code, you agree to license your contribution under the [Apache License 2.0](LICENSE.txt).
+By contributing to this project, you agree that your contributions will be licensed under the [Apache License 2.0](LICENSE.txt).

+The project itself is also licensed under the [Apache License 2.0](LICENSE.txt)).